AngelCMHxD/easy-legendary/README.md

 ### Pre-requisites

 Before downloading this tool you only need `Python 3.8+`, as it will auto-install and update [legendary-gl](https://github.com/derrod/legendary) for you!
-(You'll need to add python to the path, there is a checkbox for that in the bottom of the Python installer)
+(You'll need to add python to the path, there is a checkbox for that at the bottom of the Python installer)

 ### How to run/install